Visitation of Inmates at the Oneida County Jail:

 - Disruptive visitors or children will be directed to leave the visitation room or lobby area.

 - Visitors must remain seated at all times while in the visiting room.
 This includes children over one year old.
-Children under 1-year-old can be placed on top of the counter if held securely.
+Children under 1-year-old cannot be placed on top of the counter and must remain on the visitors lap.
 At no time can the child be placed on the inmates side of the visiting counter.

 - Visitors under the influence of drugs or alcohol will not be allowed to visit.